-https://gradschool.utexas.edu/academics/theses-and-dissertations/doctoral-candidacy
+https://gradschool.utexas.edu/academics/theses-anddissertations/doctoral-candidacy

-After you have passed your oral candidacy exam, you should identify a doctoral committee.
+After you have passed your oral candidacy exam and filed the Candidacy form with the Graduate Program Coordinator, you should identify a doctoral committee.
 This comprises at least three members of the Mathematics GSC, including your advisor, and one suitably qualified external committee member, from a different university or a different department of UT.
 You should consult your advisor about selecting and contacting the external member.
 You will need to obtain a CV from the external member.